 Dillon used to be a good friend of Dutch’s after having served together in the army but after the 1987 mission to South America, he was a changed man, having worked for the CIA for many years.
-He deceptively told Dutch it was a rescue mission when it was a merely a mission to destroy the rebels in the area.
-When Dutch realised he had been set-up, Dillon said they were nothing more than an expendable asset.
-After realising they were being hunted by something in the jungle, he did respect Dutch’s team a lot more.
+He deceptively told Dutch it was a rescue mission when it was merely a mission to destroy the rebels in the area.
+When Dutch realised he had been set up, Dillon said they were nothing more than an expendable asset.
+After realising they were being hunted by something in the jungle, he respected Dutch’s team a lot more.
 He went after the Predator with Mac so that the others could escape.

 - Dillon had a Heckler & Koch MP5A3 submachine gun as his primary weapon and an M1911A1 as his sidearm.
 When Dillon went after Mac, Dutch gave him a second MP5.